 As hobbyists it can be hard to see what we can do to help freshwater fish conservation.
-A number of Associations and Societies already do help to fund Conservation Projects, undertake work with Public Aquaria and even participate in actual Field Projects.
-But how effective are these efforts and can we improve things?
+A number of associations and societies already help to fund conservation projects, undertake work with public aquaria, and even participate in actual field projects.
+But how effective are these efforts, and can we improve things?
 Shoal aims to help us do just that.

 Why conserve freshwater fish species?

 We rely on the availability of freshwater fish species to maintain and develop our interest in our aquariums.
 Many of us seek out new and interesting species so that we can take on a new challenge, further our knowledge and gain a better understanding about a particular type or group of fish.
 But even those of us who are happy to just keep the readily available farmed species need to support conservation of wild stocks.
 Captive bred fish can and do steadily decline in vigour through inbreeding, poor culturing practices and the inevitable changes in behaviour due to limited environmental enrichment.
 Without rejuvenating breeding stock and maintaining genetic diversity, captive bred fish become more susceptible to disease and parasites.
 Farmers know the benefits of maintaining rare breeds and seed banks so that the ability to adapt to changing environmental conditions is not lost.
 Wild fish are our equivalent and making sure that as many species are conserved as practicable is in our own long-term interest.

 What are threats to freshwater fish?